earchibong/terraform-ansible/documentation.md

 ## Create a new Terraform configuration file
 - create a folder named: `terraform-ansible`
-- in `terraform-ansible` create a new file `main.tf` and add the following:
+- in `terraform-ansible` create a new file `main.tf` and add the following to create 3 instances:

 ```